Are there Online MHA Programs that Waive or Do Not Require the GRE?

 Ohio University’s online master of health administration program provides students with the strategic insight and confidence to lead healthcare organizations into the future.
 In addition to a foundation in healthcare administration, students can add a specialization in one of five focus areas: business analytics, healthcare leadership, aging studies, quality improvement, or project management.

 For admission to the program, applicants must have a bachelor’s degree in any field from a regionally accredited institution with an undergraduate grade point average of 3.0, one letter of recommendation, a personal statement, a current resume, and TOEFL or IELTS scores for international students.
-Professional work experience in the US healthcare system is preferred.
+Two years of professional work experience in the US healthcare system is required.
 GRE scores are not required for admission.

 This 36-credit program includes courses such as health law; human resource management in healthcare; leadership of health organizations; health policy; strategic planning and marketing in health services; evaluation and quality improvement in healthcare; and ethical issues in healthcare.